joashc/ProcessBus/README.md

 using static ProcessBus.SendMessage;
 ```

 Let's say the user calls an API method to join.
-You can just add the following line:
+You can just add the following line to send a `UserJoinedMessage` to the `UserJoined` endpoint:

 ```C#
 public async Task<Response> Join(UserInfo userInfo)